 - Parent Category: Lower-Intermediate News Lessons

 - Written by Chris Cotter

-A lot has been said about the current economic climate.
-Dark and gloomy scenarios are in the media everywhere.
-There are home foreclosures, dwindling savings, and bankruptcies.
-Yet little has been said about the current woes and how they will affect the youth of today.
-At least, that is until now.
+A lot has been said about the poor economy.
+People have lost jobs, homes, and savings.
+Yet little has been said about the economic problems and how they will affect the youth of today.
+At least until now.

-The Millennials will perhaps receive the biggest shock because they have grown up with promises of plenty.
-In other words, there will always be jobs, money, vacations, and success.
-Unfortunately, as these twenty-somethings now enter the job market or try to change their current positions, the jobs that are available don't meet their high, unrealistic expectations.
-The prospects are terrible.
-Current career decisions could have a long-term impact, and affect their career success and income for years and years.
-What's more, having been pampered and protected, a great many Millennials may resent their parents' promises of guaranteed success.
+The Millennials will perhaps receive the biggest shock because they have grown up with promises of comfort.
+They believed there would always be jobs, money, vacations, and success.
+Unfortunately, as these twenty-somethings now enter the job market or try to change their jobs, the positions available don't meet their high expectations.
+Current career decisions have a long-term affect too.
+In addition, there is the possibility that Millennials will blame their parents when past promises don't meet present reality.

-The youngest children may experience the greatest effects.
-Although likely unable to express what's happening, they still notice their parents' fears and anxieties about money.
-These children will then see the world less positively than their teenage and twenty-something peers and siblings.
-They will assess the world with greater caution, ultimately affecting career choices and financial decisions.
+The youngest children may experience the greatest effects because they notice their parents' fears and worries about money.
+These children will then see the world more negatively than older children and twenty-somethings.

-As for teenagers, they have known both the promises given to the Millennials and the hardships now changing the young children.
-Therefore they better understand the current sense of loss.
-They may try to prevent something similar from affecting them again.
-Therefore, teens will pay more attention to the economy and business than in the past, which will affect their studies at college and their careers.
-This age group will also lose confidence in the belief that children generally live better, more prosperous lives than their parents.
+As for teenagers, they know and understand the current situation, but they also remember a more comfortable childhood.
+As a result, they may try to prevent something similar from affecting them again.
+Teens will pay more attention to the economy and business, and this will affect their studies at college and their careers.
+This age group also won't believe that children live better, more prosperous lives than their parents.